zhiyuan8/speech_detection/README.md

 # A Demo

 This matlab classifier aims to distinguish normal speech, abusive/angry/violate speech and environmental noise.
-The classifier is based on audio features (Zero-Cross-Rate, Spectral Flux, Mel-frequency cepstral coefficients & Harmonic Ratio) and KNN.
+The speech/noise classifier is based on audio features Zero-Cross-Rate and Spectral Flux, the abusive speech classifier is based on features Mel-frequency cepstral coefficients and Harmonic Ratio.
+The classifier uses K-Nearest-Neighbors.
 SVM and decision tree are also tested, but are not chosen due to poor performance.
 My training data, reports and other files can be found at this dropbox link: https://www.dropbox.com/sh/s4fho148k6l3npz/AADJnnfqUJlQU_0QIEMbSsfCa?dl=0